 When trying to inspect the DOM/CSS of any page, often the first step is finding the specific DOM node in the DOM tree of the Elements Tab.
 Having to dig through the DOM tree to find it isn’t ideal, especially if you aren’t familar with the structure of the page.

 Web Inspector adds a page overlay “on top” of the inspected page that provides assistive visualizations to help developers understand the page structure in general, as well as the layout effects of various CSS properties (e.g.

 Hovering over a DOM node anywhere in Web Inspector will cause the page overlay to show the box model for the DOM node.

-In the Styles sidebar in the Elements Tab, hovering over any CSS selector will cause every DOM node that matches that selector to be highlighted in the same way as just explained.
+In the Styles panel in the details sidebar in the Elements Tab, hovering over any CSS selector will cause every DOM node that matches that CSS selector to be highlighted in the same way as just explained.

 - margin area